justin-napolitano/chinese_longitudinal_mockup/README.md

 # Chinese Longitudinal Mockup

-This repository contains a mockup project centered around the Chinese Longitudinal Healthy Longevity Survey (CLHLS) Biomarkers Datasets from 2009, 2012, and 2014 (ICPSR 37226).
-It includes data files, documentation, and example analyses primarily implemented in Jupyter Notebooks.
+This repository hosts a mockup project built around the Chinese Longitudinal Healthy Longevity Survey (CLHLS) Biomarkers Datasets from 2009, 2012, and 2014 (ICPSR 37226).
+It provides data files, documentation, and example analyses primarily implemented in Jupyter Notebooks to facilitate exploration of health and longevity predictors in the Chinese elderly population.

 ## Features